Kyle-Sinclair/Beast-Tamer-Architecture/README.md

 ## MVC Render Engine

-Our OPenGL based Render Pipeline has no clue about the existence of the rest of the program.
+Our OpenGL based Render Pipeline has no clue about the existence of the rest of the program.
 Instead it interfaces with a Visual Element Subsystem, which provides a list of things that need to be rendered.
 When this list is changed, a dirty flag is set to cause the render pipeline to pull in new renderable elements.
 If there is no change, the render pipeline continues to render the elements it had last frame.
 Currently this system is naive, so any change in any UI element sets the dirty flag.
 In future it can be moved to a per element group basis, so backgrounds and character sprites can be only reloaded when necessary.